 Marilyn Monroe – Prince and the Showgirl (PR-0042)

 July/August 1956 — The 30-year-old Marilyn Monroe and 34-year-old Milton H Greene embarked on their second film collaboration together.
 Marilyn Monroe Productions was the executive producer of record and the two of them were in control of all aspects of the production, including allowing Laurence Olivier to direct, and Milton hiring the great photographer/cinematographer Jack Cardiff.
-Milton and Jack shared an appreciation of aesthetics that guided them through costume design, lighting and camera angles.
+Milton and Jack shared an appreciation of aesthetics that guided them through costume design, lighting, and camera angles.
 Newlyweds Marilyn and Arthur arrived in London on July 14, to the eagerly waiting British press.
 Filming took place at Pinewood studios, but when you look at the sets, the costumes and the lighting, you see the grand, old dramatic Hollywood style of the 1930s.
 The difficulties encountered during the four months of filming are well documented.
-However, when you see Marilyn’s performance of Elsie on the screen, all those troubles fade away.
+However, when you see Marilyn’s performance as Elsie on the screen, all those troubles fade away.

 In addition to the print options below, editions of 7, Custom Exhibition Sizes are available.